Upstreamness and downstreamness in input-output analysis from local and aggregate information: Introduction

 \subsection{Related literature}

-There is a vast literature concerning input-output models.
+There is a vast literature concerning input-output models and how inaccuracies and noise in I-O tables may affect the determination of the relative ranking of industrial sectors and countries within the economy.
 One strand focuses on the accuracy of the \emph{empirical} input-output matrix denoted by $A_{emp}$ with respect to the \emph{true} matrix $A_{true}$.
-The main question is about how errors and imprecisions occurring in the compilation of the Input/Output tables propagate and affect measurements and predictions based on nonlinear functions of $A_{emp}=A_{true}+H$ (for instance, the Leontief Inverse $(\mathbb{I}_N-A_{emp})^{-1}$), where $H$ encodes the stochastic sources of error.
+The main question is about how errors occurring in the compilation of the Input/Output tables propagate and affect measurements and predictions based on nonlinear functions of $A_{emp}=A_{true}+H$ (for instance, the Leontief Inverse $(\mathds{1}_N-A_{emp})^{-1}$), where $H$ encodes the stochastic sources of error.
 Compiling the entries of the matrix $A_{emp}$ is subject to many issues, for instance the difficulty in sampling and surveying firms and flows of goods with great accuracy \cite{KopJansen1994,KopJansen1990}.
 This has provided the motivation to study stochastic models for the input-output analysis.

 Evans \cite{Evans1954} and Quandt \cite{Quandt1958} are among the first to look at this problem by constructing random models.
 Evans \cite{Evans1954} assumed that the error matrix $H$ had only one non-zero row and that the errors could be propagated on a row-by-row basis.
 Quandt \cite{Quandt1958} assumed that the errors $H_{ij}$ on the matrix elements are independent and normally distributed with mean zero, solved the error propagation problem for a small-size system (e.g. $2\times 2$), and determined the confidence intervals on the expected Leontief Inverse.
-Later, Simonovits \cite{Simonovits1975} deduced the fundamental inequality $\langle (\mathbb{I}_N-A_{emp})^{-1}\rangle_H\geq (\mathbb{I}_N-\langle A_{emp}\rangle_H)^{-1}$, where the average is taken with respect to independent matrix elements of $H$.
-This inequality circumvents the problem of inverting the matrix $\mathbb{I}_N-A_{emp}$, which has so far been one of the major and long-standing theoretical challenges.
+Later, Simonovits \cite{Simonovits1975} deduced the fundamental inequality $\langle (\mathds{1}_N-A_{emp})^{-1}\rangle_H\geq (\mathds{1}_N-\langle A_{emp}\rangle_H)^{-1}$, where the average is taken with respect to independent matrix elements of $H$.
+This inequality circumvents the problem of inverting the matrix $\mathds{1}_N-A_{emp}$, which has so far been one of the major and long-standing theoretical challenges.